 What to Expect in Trauma Therapy

-The first thing to know is that our trauma counselling sessions will be a safe space.
+The first thing to know is that our trauma counselling sessions will be in a safe space.
 You will not be forced to say or do something you are not comfortable with.
-Some people enter counselling ready to speak about the trauma in detail and others need time to develop a relationship with me and gain skills to manage the intense emotions that can come up in trauma therapy.
+Some people enter counselling ready to speak about the trauma in detail and others need time to develop a relationship with me and gain skills to manage the intense emotions that can come up in Trauma Therapy.

 Building Strength & Resilience